observeinc/observe-export/README.md

 * `filename_prefix` specifies the prefix of the output file.
 Additional parts of the filename are the dataset source,

     and the start and end time.

+* `output_format` specifies whether the exported data shall be written as CSV or JSON.
+Acceptable values are “csv” or “json”.

+* `crawling_format` specifies whether the data shall be exported as CSV or JSON.
+CSV exports run generally faster due to the more compact data representation but may lead to problems when handling strings including commas or quotes.
+JSON is more robust but will take longer to download.
+Acceptable values for this field are again “csv” or “json”.

 * `string_columns` specifies that the given columns are to be loaded explicitly as strings into when processing